hyprwm/hyprland-wiki/pages/Useful Utilities/xdg-desktop-portal-hyprland.md

 {{< callout >}}

 You don't **need** XDPH.
-Hyprland will work with XDPW, but XDPH has more features, like e.g. window sharing.
+Hyprland will work with XDPW, but XDPH has more features, such as window sharing.

 XDPH will work on other wlroots-based compositors, although limited to the XDPW features (other will be disabled).